 Visit Mobile CR to learn how you can use the City's new mobile application to see the City and Community Events Calendar.

-Monday Group Walks
+Monday Group Walks will resume in Spring 2024!

 All are welcome to join a NEW Monday downtown walking group starting June 26, 2023.
 Walkers can meet outside UFG Wellness Center, 201 2nd Street SE at 12:15 for a 1.25 mile walk.
 View the walk flier.